-- Refer cases of suspected or alleged abuse to the relevant investigating agencies. - Act as a source of support, advice, and expertise within the school/UTC. - Liaise with DUTC Headteacher/Principal to inform him/her of any issues and ongoing investigations and ensure there is always cover for this role. - Refer cases to Channel programme where there is radicalisation concern as required. - Act as a point of contact with the 3 Safeguarding partners.
+- Refer cases of suspected or alleged abuse to the relevant investigating agencies. - Act as a source of support, advice, and expertise within the school/UTC. - Liaise with DUTC Headteacher/Principal to inform him/her of any issues and ongoing investigations and ensure there is always cover for this role. - Refer cases to Channel programme where there is radicalisation concern as required.
+Anyone referred to Channel will be required to provide their consent before any support is provided through the programme. - Act as a point of contact with the 3 Safeguarding partners.